Seirdy/seirdy.one/content/about/uses.md

 Nginx
 : Specifically, [nginx-quic](https://quic.nginx.org/) with the [headers_more](https://github.com/openresty/headers-more-nginx-module) and [ngx_brotli](https://github.com/google/ngx_brotli) modules.
-Statically linked against zlib-ng, BoringSSL, and musl libc; patched for dynamic TLS records, basic OCSP support, and static HPACK compression.
+Statically linked against zlib-ng, BoringSSL, PCRE2 (non-JIT), and musl libc; patched for dynamic TLS records, basic OCSP support, larger buffers for dynamic zlib compression (necessary for zlib-ng), and static HPACK compression.
+I recommend most people use Caddy instead of Nginx.
+The only benefits of Nginx are certain modules providing application-server capabilities, the ability to re-load all configs with zero downtime, and better performance on limited hardware (although most sites won't need to handle more than a few hundred requests per second, which Caddy can handle perfectly well).

 [certbot-ocsp-fetcher](https://github.com/tomwassenberg/certbot-ocsp-fetcher)
-: Shell script to manage the OCSP cache for Nginx, since Nginx's own implementation is lacking (and completely non-existent if you build with BoringSSL)
+: Shell script to manage the OCSP cache for Nginx, since Nginx's own implementation shouldn't be used without running a trusted resolver (and is completely non-existent if you build with BoringSSL).

 [nginx-rotate-session-ticket-keys](https://github.com/GrapheneOS/nginx-rotate-session-ticket-keys)
 : Shell script to manage TLS session tickets, since Nginx's own implementation is really flawed.
 This replaces its default stateful session cache and also allows 0-RTT (also known as "early data") for idempotent requests.
 I patched it to use my statically-linked build of BoringSSL (I already had it sitting around after building it for Nginx).